 There’s the case of a woman who didn’t learn she had genetic LQTS till age 82, yet had never suffered a sudden cardiac arrest.

-How do people live this long with untreated genetic long QT syndrome, while others suffer from a sudden cardiac arrest at a very early age?
+How do people live as long as the 82-year-old with untreated genetic long QT syndrome, while others suffer from a sudden cardiac arrest at a very early age?

-“There are numerous genes that can cause long QT syndrome,” says Paul Rogers, MD, PhD (Medical Director, Cardiac Rhythm Device Clinic, Ochsner Health System).
+“There are numerous genes that can cause long QT syndrome,” says Paul Rogers, MD, Medical Director, Cardiac Rhythm Device Clinic, Ochsner Health System.